Szymon-Stefanski/metaheuristics_project/README.md

 - **Custom Algorithm**
   A handcrafted algorithm based on greedy strategies.

 - **Random Solution**
   Generates random feasible solutions to serve as a baseline for comparison.

+- **Brute-force Search**
+  Exhaustively checks all possible item combinations to find the optimal solution.
+  Guarantees the best result, but becomes computationally infeasible for larger item sets due to exponential time complexity.

 - **Hill Climbing**
   Starts from an initial solution and iteratively makes small improvements to reach a local optimum.

 - **Simulated Annealing**

   A probabilistic metaheuristic that explores the solution space by occasionally accepting worse solutions, allowing it to escape local optima.
 Gradually reduces its acceptance rate by lowering a "temperature" parameter over time.

 - **Tabu Search**
   A local search metaheuristic that uses memory structures to avoid revisiting recent solutions (tabu list).